Frequently Asked Questions

 When are the gym workouts?

-Contact UsMonday and Thursday at 5:45 pm and Saturday mornings at 9 am with trainer Mike Rankin
+CONTACT USMonday and Thursday at 5:45 pm and Saturday mornings at 8 am with trainer Mike Rankin

 Is there a cost to paddle during the summer?